Safehaven

-Safehaven is an upcoming American supernatural thriller drama television series created by James Seale, based on his graphic novel of the same name.
-It stars Georgie Murphy, Bob Frazer, and Melissa Marie Elias.
+Safehaven is an American supernatural thriller drama television series created by James Seale, based on his graphic novel of the same name.
+It stars Georgie Murphy, Dylan McEwan, Alec Carlos, Bob Frazer, and Melissa Marie Elias.
+The series premiered on December 1, 2025, on Tubi.

 Premise

 Safehaven tells the story of high school comic artist Jenna Frost, who must uncover the truth after horrifying visions come to life from her creations, threatening to destroy everything around her.
 Safehaven takes the high school drama into new territory wrapping it in a 70’s style conspiracy thriller of suspense, paranoia, dark humor, and otherworldly horror.